-- Belhar Social Housing the project has been completed and 629 social housing units were delivered - Glenhaven Social Housing this project has been completed and 512 social housing units were delivered. - Conradie project is still under construction and will deliver 1 236 social housing units
+- Belhar Social Housing the project has been completed and 629 social housing units have been delivered - Glenhaven the project is still under construction and will deliver 512 social housing units - Conradie project is still under construction and will deliver 1 236 social housing units

-Map 11: Human settlement priority/catalytic projects within the City of Cape Town
+Map 9: Human settlement priority/catalytic projects within the City of Cape Town

-4.1.3 Formal housing development
+4.1.3.
+Formal housing development

-The primary housing product that is currently being implemented by the City as well as the WCG Department of Human Settlements, is a BNG house developed in terms of the Integrated Residential Development Programme (IRDP) in the National Housing Code.
+The primary housing product that was formerly implemented by the City as well as the WCG Department of Human Settlements, is currently a BNG house developed in terms of the National Housing Code: IRDP.
 This housing typology is targeted at households who earn R3 500 per month and below.
 BNG housing opportunities are funded by two national grant funding mechanisms, namely the HSDG - a capital grant towards to the development of the top structure and the USDG - which covers the cost of bulk infrastructure and installation of serviced sites.
-The BNG housing opportunities are allocated to qualifying beneficiaries registered on the City's Housing Needs Register, and selected in terms of the City's Allocation Policy: Housing Opportunities (2022).
+The BNG housing opportunities are allocated to qualifying beneficiaries registered on the City's Housing Needs Register, and selected in terms of the City's Allocation Policy: Housing Opportunities.